SysKitTeam/docs-point/point-collaborators/reporting/syskit-glossary-icons.md

 Selecting **Sites** on the home page of Syskit Point will open a list with all types of workspaces you can access.

-Below is a list and explanation for all the icons, numbered and correlating to the included image.

 For more explanations of the terms, click on the names to be redirected to the Microsoft 365 Glossary.

 | Icon | Workspace | Description |